maich557/chrs_website/README.md

 ####  Demo_Link. https://maich557.github.io/chrs_website/

-This is a simple html css website to document my learning carve.
+This is a work in progress simple html css website for Consolidated Human Resource Solutions.

 #### To do.
 1.Add Navbar.